This blog is contributed by Burtch Works’ data science & analytics recruiting team that specializes in the financial services industry.

 The best advice I can give both employers and professionals in this space is to stay aware of emerging trends in the data science and analytics space and be adaptable.
 After all, if Goldman Sachs can relax their dress code, anything can happen!

 I hope you found this information helpful!
-If you’re looking for analytics or data science opportunities in the financial services space, or looking to add to your team, be sure to connect with me on LinkedIn.
+If you’re looking for analytics or data science opportunities in the financial services space, or looking to add to your team, be sure to connect with us.